Jopepato/CentricTechChallenge/docs/Task_3.md

 Another inconvenient is that we may need to preprocess the data on the go to match the input data format of the model, which will add time and complexity to the solution.

 #### Data drifting and KPIs
-As well as tracking the general performance of the model with the selected metric for multi class classification (ROC curve, Accuracy, confussion matrix), every time we are predicting and we have some labelled examples, to check that the model is performing as expected.
-We need to track the data drifting of the model, one way can be checking the percentage of classes that is outputing, to see if there has been a change in the class balance.
+As well as tracking the general performance of the model with the selected metric for multi class classification (ROC curve, Accuracy, confusion matrix), every time we are predicting and we have some labelled examples, to check that the model is performing as expected.
+We need to track the data drifting of the model, one way can be checking the percentage of classes that is outputting, to see if there has been a change in the class balance.
 We could also check the distribution of probabilities by class compared to the validation, to see if there has been a change there as well.
 Most importantly is to introduce the model little by little, with AB testing and understanding the predictions that is outputting with labelled examples at first.